darsoohoo/myHodl/README.md

 # myHodl
-A simple app I created at the beginning of my coding bootcamp
+A personal desktop application I created for my coding bootcamp.

 # To get started

-Be sure to add your own API keys
+Be sure to add your own API keys.

-Create a config.js file
+Get your Binance API key from https://www.binance.com/en and your Coinbase API Key from https://pro.coinbase.com/profile/api

-Get your Binance API key from Binance.com and your Coinbase API Key from https://pro.coinbase.com/profile/api
+Create a config.js file and add your own API keys.
 ```
 const config = { // this should be const instead if you're using ES6 standards
   binanceAkey : '<Binance API Key>',